Low-rank variational Bayes correction to the Laplace method: Application to latent Gaussian models

+We simulate a sample of $n=1000$ counts and the data is presented in Figure \ref{fig:sim1dataA} (left).
+In this case we apply the VBC only to the fixed effects $\beta_0$ and $\beta_1$, and the associated changes are then propagated to the posterior means of $\pmb u$ and the linear predictors $\pmb\eta$, we thus have a two-dimensional optimization instead of a 1002-dimensional optimization as with other variational Bayes approaches, conditional on the hyperparameter $\tau$.

-These low counts poses a challenge in estimating the parameters since the log likelihood tends to a constant for zero counts.
-The posterior means for the Gaussian approximation, INLA, MCMC and the VBC methods are presented in Table \ref{table:sim1}.
-We can see clearly the improved accuracy of the low-rank VB correction to the Gaussian approximation, from Table \ref{table:sim1} and Figure \ref{fig:sim1data} (center and right).
+The posterior means for the Gaussian strategy (GA), Laplace strategy (INLA), MCMC and the INLA-VBC methods are presented in Table \ref{table:sim1A}.
+We can clearly see the improved accuracy of the INLA-VBC to the Gaussian strategy when compared with the MCMC output, from Table \ref{table:sim1A} and Figure \ref{fig:sim1dataA} (center and right), without much additional computational cost based on the time.
+With the INLA-VBC we can achieve similar results to that of the MCMC approach, more efficiently, while inferring the hyperparameters as well.
+For the MCMC we used a Gibbs sampler with a burn-in of $10^3$ and a sample of size $10^5$.